 However, they are common.
 This is not because they are bought by educated consumers, but because they are pushed by insurance companies for whom they are highly profitable products.
 For most people, this article is all you will ever need to know about VAs.

 Getting out of a bad variable annuity contract is a very complicated and often expensive process.
-The best medicine in this case is certainly prevention.
-You should always be very careful to fully understand any investment prior to entering into it… don’t just listen to the saleman’s pitch.
+The best medicine, in this case, is certainly prevention.
+You should always be very careful to fully understand any investment prior to entering into it don’t just listen to the salesman’s pitch.

 If you are already in a bad variable investment that you no longer want, I will provide options to get out of the contract and a framework to make the best decision while factoring in complicated factors.
 Look for it in an upcoming post, to be published next week.